 MIG 2019 - ACM SIGGRAPH Conference on Motion, Interaction and Games

-Please notice that the poster submission deadline is on 6th September 2019 (all time zones).
-See the submission dates here.
+Poster submission deadline extended to 10th September 2019 (all time zones).
+See the call-for-poster information here.

 The registration site is now open! >> Register online now! <<

 Welcome to the 12th annual ACM SIGGRAPH conference on Motion, Interaction and Games 2019 (formerly known as Motion In Games) held at Northumbria University, Newcastle Upon Tyne, United Kingdom, 28th - 30th Oct 2019.

 In this year, authors of selected best papers will be referred to submit extended and significantly revised versions in the IEEE Transactions on Visualizations and Computer Graphics (TVCG, Impact Factor 3.078) and the Computers & Graphics Journal (C&G, Impact Factor: 1.200).

 Motion plays a crucial role in interactive applications, such as VR, AR, and video games.
 Characters move around, objects are manipulated or move due to physical constraints, entities are animated, and the camera moves through the scene.
 Even the motion of the player nowadays is used as input to such interactive systems.